The government shall consist of three branches: Legislative, Executive, and Judicial.

-Our current political systems are generally classified as “representative democracies”, where The People are required to delegate responsibility for the creation and modification of the laws and policies that affect us to “representatives”.
+Our current political systems are generally classified as “representative democracies”, where The People are required to delegate responsibility for the creation and modification of the laws and policies that affect us (i.e. the role of the legislative branch) to “representatives”.
 The general theory is that these “representatives” are somehow “representative” of us, and would therefore make decisions that the same decisions we would make if we were in their position.
 But what if none of the candidates for a given office are like you at all?
 For example, which of the two major 2016 US presidential candidates are you like: Donald Trump or Hillary Clinton?
 For most people the answer is “neither”.
-And yet these were the only two realistic choices for a leader who would be placed in charge of making a vast number of decisions for us via executive order, in large part because the legislative branch is simply incapable of making the number of decisions they should be responsible for.
+And yet these were the only two realistic choices for a leader who would be placed in charge of making a vast number of decisions for us via executive order, in large part because the current design of the legislative branch makes it incapable of making the anywhere near the number of decisions required.
 The situation is even worse when deciding which candidate for senate/congress/county commissioner/city council/etc.: Not only is it unlikely that they will vote like you, in most cases you have very little information about what they’re like and so it is impossible for you even try to predict how they will vote at all!

 The System, an electronic direct democracy and information management system, will work from the opposite direction: Rather than requiring you to research and then pick “representatives” from a very limited set of choices and then trust them to make good decisions on your behalf, you will instead provide information that will be used to match you to proxies that have already voted on a proposed law or policy, specifically those proxies that most likely voted like you would if you had the time, experience, and motivation to properly research that proposal.
 You will then have the opportunity to verify this automatically-calculated vote by examining the justifications for those votes provided by your proxies.
 If you agree with their reasoning, or if you have learned that you can trust the system’s proxy-matching ability and so don’t even check up on them, this proxy vote will be recorded on your behalf.
 If you don’t agree, you can cast a direct vote to override your proxies.